clt449/ClickPredictML/README.md

 **Project Summary: Data Analysis and Modeling for Click Prediction**

 **Background:**
-You are aspiring to transition into a senior data analyst or data analytics manager role.
-You have a strong academic and professional background in biotechnology, chemistry, and data analysis.
-You are proficient in Python, SQL, and data visualization tools like Tableau.
-Your goal is to analyze data related to ad clicks and predict whether a user will click on an ad.
+You Goal is to analyze data related to ad clicks and predict whether a user will click on an ad.

 **Project Steps:**